-The MCO shall report in writing via email to the STATE any suspected Fraud and/or patterns of Abuse by Enrollees and Beneficiaries, in accordance with section 9.4.3.
+The MCO shall report in writing to the STATE any suspected Fraud and/or patterns of Abuse by Enrollees and Beneficiaries, in accordance with section 9.4.3.
+Suspected Beneficiary fraud shall be reported to the STATE via the Minnesota Fraud Hotline Form.
+This form can be found at fraudhotline.dhs.mn.gov.

-9.4.8 Fraud and Abuse by PCA Providers.
+9.4.8 Fraud and Abuse by PCA/CFSS Providers.

-- 9.4.8.1 The STATE has determined that enrollment of individual PCA Providers in the FFS system will allow the STATE to safeguard against unnecessary or inappropriate use of PCA services and against excess payments.
-The MCO shall ensure that PCA Providers have a background study completed, pursuant to Minnesota Statutes, §256B.0659, subd 11, prior to providing any PCA services. - 9.4.8.2 The MCO may work with the STATE to utilize the STATE's background studies system for these purposes, but any other process utilized by the MCO must review using the same standards as the STATE's licensing system. - 9.4.8.3 The MCO shall require that PCPAs submit claims to the MCO using one date of service per claim line, per PCA.
+- 9.4.8.1 The STATE has determined that enrollment of individual PCA/CFSS Providers in the FFS system will allow the STATE to safeguard against unnecessary or inappropriate use of PCA/CFSS services and against excess payments.
+The MCO shall ensure that PCA/CFSS Providers have a background study completed, pursuant to Minnesota Statutes, §§256B.0659, subd.
+11 or 256B.85, subd.
+10, prior to providing any PCA/CFSS services. - 9.4.8.2 The MCO may work with the STATE to utilize the STATE's background studies system for these purposes, but any other process utilized by the MCO must review using the same standards as the STATE's licensing system. - 9.4.8.3 The MCO shall require that PCPAs submit claims to the MCO using one date of service per claim line, per PCA/CFSS Provider.